Homo ergaster: Fire

 As Homo migrated into open savannah environments, encounters with natural fires must have become more frequent and significant.
 It is possible that H. ergaster were the earliest humans to master the control of fire, which they may have used for cooking purposes.
 Cooking renders both meat and plant foods more digestible, which might have been important since the guts of H. ergaster were reduced in size compared to those of their ancestors.
 Though H. ergaster/H. erectus is frequently assumed to have been the earliest Homo to control fire, concrete evidence is somewhat lacking in the fossil record, perhaps partly due to the difficulty for actual evidence of fire usage to be preserved.
 Two of the earliest sites commonly claimed to preserve evidence of fire usage are FxJj20 at Koobi Fora and GnJi 1/6E near Lake Baringo, both in Kenya and both dated as up to 1.5 million years old.
 The evidence at FxJj20 consists of burned sediments and heat-altered stone tools, whereas GnJi 1/6E preserves large clasts of baked clay, associated with stone tools and faunal remains.
 Though it is difficult to exclude a natural origin for the fire residue evidenced, the sites remain strong candidates for early fire use.

-Several sites, preserving more widely accepted evidence of fire usage, have been dated to 1 million years ago or younger, postdating the emergence and last generally accepted record of H. ergaster.
+Several sites, preserving more widely accepted evidence of fire usage, have been dated to 1 million years ago or earlier, postdating the emergence and last generally accepted record of H. ergaster.
 These sites include cave sites, such as Wonderwerk and Swartkrans in South Africa, and open sites, such as Kalambo Falls in Zambia.
-The site Gesher Benot Ya’aqov in Israel, dated to about 700,000 years ago, preserves widely accepted evidence of fire usage through burnt materials and burnt flint microartefacts being preserved at numerous levels.
+The site Gesher Benot Ya'aqov in Israel, dated to about 700,000 years ago, preserves widely accepted evidence of fire usage through burnt materials and burnt flint microartefacts being preserved at numerous levels.
 From around 400,000 years ago and onwards, traces of fire become even more numerous in sites across Africa, Europe and Asia.